TamimEhsan/interview-questions-bangladesh/docs/companies/revesystems.md

 <details><summary>Show Answer</summary>

 As I used an array for storing the intermediate results, extra memory usage was involved.
-They told me not to use array.
+They told me not to use an array.
 Then I used three variables and performed swapping values as needed.

 ```cpp
 int fib(int n){